Please visit the United with Ukraine page for the most current information on Ukraine.

 U.S. Assistance to Poland

 U.S. security assistance enhances Poland’s capability to meet its NATO obligations and to deploy and sustain professional forces in multilateral operations in Iraq and Afghanistan.
 The United States has devoted substantial funds to enhance Polish military facilities and sustain the U.S. troop presence in Poland via the European Deterrence Initiative (EDI).
-In March 2018, Poland signed a $4.75B letter of acceptance to purchase the PATRIOT air and missile defense system, marking Poland’s largest military procurement ever.
-In May 2019, Polish Defense Minister Blaszczak formally conveyed Poland’s intent to purchase 32 F-35 fighter jets from American partners.
+In March 2018, Poland signed a $4.75B letter of acceptance to purchase the Patriot air and missile defense system, marking Poland’s largest military procurement ever.
+In January 2020, the Polish government signed a contract to purchase 32 F-35 fighter jets from American partners.
 Poland was one of the first countries to meet its Wales and Warsaw burden-sharing commitments to spend at least two percent of GDP on defense and at least twenty per cent of that on major military modernization and equipment.

 Bilateral Economic Relations

-Strong and uninterrupted economic growth, a large domestic market, tariff-free access to the European Union (EU), political stability, and a relatively low-cost well-educated workforce are prime reasons that U.S. companies do business in Poland.
-Opportunities for trade and investment have attracted foreign investors into all sectors, and the United States is Poland’s top non-EU investor.
-Poland is the leading trade partner for the United States in East Central Europe; in April 2019, U.S. imports from Poland reached an all-time high of $13.4 billion.
+Relatively strong economic growth, a large domestic market, tariff-free access to the European Union (EU), political stability, and a relatively low-cost well-educated workforce are prime reasons that U.S. companies do business in Poland.
+Opportunities for trade and investment have attracted foreign investors into all sectors, and the United States is Poland’s top non-EU investor. in 2020, U.S. goods imports from Poland totaled $8.3 billion.
 As an EU member, Poland applies the EU’s common external tariff to goods from other countries, including the United States.
 The United States and Poland have signed a double taxation treaty, an agreement pursuant to the Foreign Account Tax Compliance Act (FATCA), and a bilateral treaty on business and economic relations which includes an investor-state dispute mechanism.
-The United States and Poland have a robust Science and Technology (S&T) relationship, and in April 2018 renewed a bilateral S&T Agreement.
-In 2019, Stanford University hosted the 17th annual U.S.-Poland S&T Symposium.
+The United States and Poland have a robust Science and Technology (S&T) relationship, and cooperate under a bilateral S&T Agreement.

 Poland’s Membership in International Organizations

 Poland and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Poland is an observer to the Organization of American States.
-Additionally, Poland and the U.S. work together through the Three Seas Initiative.
-Poland is serving as a non-permanent member of the UN Security Council from January 2018 through December 2019.
+Additionally, Poland and the United States work together through the Three Seas Initiative.